Growing Anemones and Ranunculus

 Anemones like a drink once the air temperature is in the 50s and 60s.
 During the depths of winter, when it's colder, they don't need much water.
 Allow them to dry out between waterings to prevent rot.

-However, once temperatures drop into the mid-to-low 20s, you want to think about protection.
+Once temperatures drop into the mid-to-low 20s, you want to think about protection.
 Agribon fabric is our favorite helper.
-However, if you use fabric or plastic to protect your plants, make sure you use stakes or wire hoops to prevent if from touching the leaves.
+If you use fabric or plastic to protect your plants, make sure you use stakes or wire hoops to prevent if from touching the leaves.

 Troubleshooting